ThirtySomething/NAS-Information/README.md

 - [Zima][nas_zima], offers both, hardware for [NAS][info_nas] and public available [OS][info_operating_system] ([ZimaOS][os_zimaos])

 <sup>1)</sup>The fantec [NAS CL-35B2][nas_fantec_cl35b2] is outdated
+<sup>2)</sup>Found the announcement of shutdown only on GitHub, the website is no longer available.

 <!-- NAS Manufacturers -->